jacob-parnell-rozetta/sumtra/README.md

 # SumTra:  Differentiable Pipeline for Few-Shot Cross-Lingual Summarization
 ### Paper accepted to appear at NAACL 2024

+Jacob Parnell, Inigo Jauregi Unanue, and Massimo Piccardi.
+2024.
+SumTra: A Differentiable Pipeline for Few-Shot Cross-Lingual Summarization.
+In Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers), pages 2399–2415, Mexico City, Mexico.
+Association for Computational Linguistics.

 The code repository for the XLS research paper with the same title.

 ## Installation